Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: Inferences for COMS-GARCH Process

-In each iteration of the CROPS procedure, Bernoulli NI is applied to obtain a random sub-TS of the original TS.
-The COMS-GARCH process is then employed to predict the states, volatility, the most likely path, and to estimate the parameters in the GARCH component based on a sub-TS in each iteration until convergence.
-We examine the theoretical properties of CROPS with Bernoulli NI from two perspectives.
-First, we show that the Bernoulli NI realized the iterative CROPS procedure results in ensemble learning of states and the optimal path; second, we establish that Bernoulli NI in the CROPS framework stabilizes the objective function in the presence of random external perturbation in the original TS.
+We state briefly in Sec \ref{sec:reSAVE} that the Bernoulli NI aims at improving the efficiency and robustness of the MAP estimates of the state path and thus the volatilities.
+In this section, we investigate theoretically the inferential benefits of the Bernoulli NI in two aspects.
+First, we show that the Bernoulli NI assists in the MAP estimation in an ensemble learning fashion; second, we establish that Bernoulli NI stabilizes the objective function in the presence of random external perturbation in the original TS.